zand3rs/sails-policies-ext/README.md

 ## Usage

-Require the module in `config/policies.js` then call the `load()` method.
+Require the module in `config/policies.js` then call the `load()` method to load policies from the default `api/policies` directory.
 The `load()` method accepts an optional parameter `folder` for loading policies from a different directory.
 You can mix it up with the default policy definition.

 ```javascript
 //-- config/policies.js